-The Housing Learning Community is a six-month program designed to support multidisciplinary teams across Texas working to improve housing access for people who are involved in the justice system and living with mental illness, substance use disorders, intellectual and developmental disabilities.
+The Housing Learning Community is a six-month program designed to support multidisciplinary teams across Texas working to improve housing access for people who are involved in the justice system and living with mental illness, substance use disorders, or intellectual and developmental disabilities.

 The learning community will bring together local leaders, service providers and system partners to explore housing challenges and solutions.
 The program will use the Sequential Intercept Model (SIM) to identify key points where people can be diverted from the justice system into treatment and support services.